tredontho/purescript-book/text/chapter8.md

 `person` is how we access the current state at each rerender.

 `setPerson` is how we update the state.
-We simply provide a function that describes how to transform the current state to the new state.
+We provide a function describing how to transform the current state into the new one.
 The record update syntax is perfect for this when the type of `state` happens to be a `Record`, for example:

 ```hs
 setPerson (\currentPerson -> currentPerson {firstName = "NewName"})

 ```

-or as shorthand:
+Or as shorthand:

 ```hs
 setPerson _ {firstName = "NewName"}